|

 Coho, Chum, Pink, and Sockeye Salmon

-Limits: 16 inches or longer—6 of each species daily, 12 of each species in
+Limits: 16 inches or longer—6 of each species daily, 12 of each species in possession

 Coho, Chum, Pink, and Sockeye Salmon (in combination)